AndrewKong702/AndrewKong702/README.md

 Now, as a student who majored in Arts of Literature, Depeng study hard in all kinds of computer skills, dreaming of to be a game scriptwriter or designer.

-With your help, maybe his dream will come true one day.
+With your help, maybe his dream will come true onel in love with.

-## Why Depeng Loves Shanghai
-The city with cyberpunk style.

-The precious pearl of China.

-The Paris in the mysterious Eastern.

-And the Ubisoft whom Depeng fall in love with.

 ## Contact Depeng
 If you would like to provide him an offer.
 Thank you!